8 Fun Facts You Didn’t Know About St. Patrick’s Day

 Today, green beer is one of the most popular drinks to enjoy on March 17, with 13 million glasses of Guinness — the popular dark stout beer from Ireland — consumed on that day.

-4. Green Wasn’t Always the Official Color
+4. Green Wasn’t Always The Official Color

-When we think of Ireland and St. Patrick’s Day, we think of the color green, but it wasn’t always that way.
-St. Patrick himself was usually shown in blue garments, not green.
-Back in the 1500s, the country was turned into a kingdom under the reign of King Henry VIII, and his official color was blue too.
 Ireland got its coat of arms, which had a golden harp placed on a blue background.
 Hundreds of years later, King George III continued the blue tradition when he created a new order of chivalry for the Kingdom of Ireland, using a lighter blue color like a sky blue.
+Still, people have long known the country as the “Emerald Isle,” with green pervasive throughout the landscape.

-Still, the country has been long known as the “Emerald Isle,” with green pervasive throughout the landscape.
 There were historical uses of green too, such as that used in the green harp flag that stood for the Irish Catholic Confederation back in the 1640s.
 The present-day Irish flag also includes green, white and orange (but no blue).
 However, green became the Irish color most prominently in the late 18th century, when the Irish began to rebel against the English, and thus the color blue became tainted as an “English” color.

 The 1978 Irish Rebellion against British rule marked the firm adoption of green as the official color of the country.
 Irish soldiers also sang the tune, “The Wearing of the Green” during the rebellion, making it clear their separation from the English blue.
 Today, 83 percent of Americans wear green on St. Patrick’s Day.